-Numerical Parameter Uncertainty
+91 Numerical Parameter Uncertainty

-Numerical parameter uncertainty - or numerical uncertainty for short - is defined as the uncertainty of a value associated with the result of a measurement or any other data value.
+92 Numerical parameter uncertainty - or numerical uncertainty for short - is defined as the uncertainty of a value associated with 93 the result of a measurement or any other data value.
 It characterizes the range that could reasonably be assigned to the value.

-115 This follows the definition given in the GUM guide (International Organization for Standardization, 2008) for so called 'measurement uncertainty'.
-Please note, that the definition is not limited to the measurement in stricto sensu, i.e. the 'analytical uncertainty', but includes all uncertainty sources that arise in the generation of data, for example also lack of knowledge or the random nature of the parameter value.
+94 This follows the definition given in the GUM guide (International Organization for Standardization, 2008) for so called 95 'measurement uncertainty'.
+Please note, that the definition is not limited to the measurement in stricto sensu, i.e. the 'analytical 96 uncertainty', but includes all uncertainty sources that arise in the generation of data, for example also lack of knowledge or the 97 random nature of the parameter value.

-Uncertainty model
+98 Uncertainty model

-120 Each specific numerical parameter uncertainty may have multiple sources of uncertainty, e.g., through uncertainties propagated from submodels or originating from direct (experimental) measurement procedures often involving several steps (Ellison & Williams, 2012).
-The term "uncertainty model" is used in this document to approximate the total estimated uncertainty of a parameter by linking all uncertainty components from all sources and their mutual relationships as good as possible.
-In other words, the true numerical uncertainty sources are mapped into components of an uncertainty model.
-Uncertainty models then 125 can be used to derive probability density functions or to feed other approaches such as fuzzy sets.
+99 Each specific numerical parameter uncertainty may have multiple sources of uncertainty, e.g., through uncertainties propagated 100 from submodels or originating from direct (experimental) measurement procedures often involving several steps (Ellison & 101 Williams, 2012).
+The term "uncertainty model" is used in this document to approximate the total estimated uncertainty of a 102 parameter by linking all uncertainty components from all sources and their mutual relationships as good as possible.
+In other 103 words, the true numerical uncertainty sources are mapped into components of an uncertainty model.
+Uncertainty models then 104 can be used to derive pdfs or to feed other approaches such as fuzzy sets.

-Aleatory vs. epistemic uncertainties
+105 Aleatory vs. epistemic uncertainties

-Uncertainties can be epistemic or aleatory.
-Here, the usage of these two terms follows the description in the GRS report 412 (Spiessl and Becker, 2017) and Nagra (Nagra, 2019), but see also Der Kiureghian and Ditlevsen (2009):

-- 130 - Epistemic uncertainty: refers to the uncertainty about the numerical model used that results from limited knowledge of the natural conditions and processes, e.g. uncertainty about missing parameters or characteristics of parameters in numerical models.
-In principle, it can be reduced by performing appropriate research (e.g. moving to more suitable measuring devices and methodologies, or simply by increasing the number of experiments to obtain better statistics) and by obtaining more information about the natural systems.
+- 106 Uncertainties can be epistemic or aleatory.
+In this document, the usage of these two terms follows the description in the GRS 107 report 412 (Spiessl and Becker, 2017) and Nagra (Nagra, 2019): - 108 Epistemic uncertainty: refers to the uncertainty about the numerical model used that results from limited knowledge of - 109 the natural conditions and processes, e.g. uncertainty about missing parameters or characteristics of parameters in - 110 numerical models.
+In principle, it can be reduced by performing appropriate research (e.g. moving to more suitable - 111 measuring devices and methodologies, or simply by increasing the number of experiments to obtain better statistics) - and by obtaining more information about the natural systems.